 (13) Unless specifically approved by ERCOT, no unit equipment replacement or modification at a Generation Resource shall reduce the capability of the unit below the Reactive Power requirements that applied prior to the replacement or modification.
+The addition of 20 MW or more of Load to a Facility that includes one or more Generation Resources constitutes a modification to the Generation Resource that requires a new Reactive Power study.